Roxanne Dryden-Edwards, MD

 - Schizophrenia is considered to be the result of a complex group of genetic, psychological, and environmental factors.

 - Health-care professionals diagnose schizophrenia by gathering comprehensive medical, family, mental-health, and social/cultural information.

 - The practitioner will also either perform a physical examination or request that the person's primary-care doctor perform one.
 The medical evaluation will usually include lab tests.

 - In addition to providing treatment that is appropriate to the diagnosis, practitioners attempt to determine the presence of other mental illnesses that may co-occur with schizophrenia.

 - People with schizophrenia are at increased risk of having a number of medical problems, other mental-health conditions, committing suicide or engaging in other self-harm, and otherwise dying earlier than people without this disorder.

 - Medications that have been found to be most effective in treating the positive symptoms of schizophrenia are first- and second-generation antipsychotics.

 - Psychosocial interventions for schizophrenia include education of family members, assertive community treatment, substance-abuse treatment, social-skills training, supported employment, cognitive behavioral therapy, and weight management.

-- Cognitive remediation, peer-to-peer treatment, and weight-management interventions remain the focus topics for research.
+- Cognitive remediation, peer-to-peer treatment, weight-management interventions, and continued medication refinement remain the focus topics for research.

 Get tips on therapy and treatment.